mooseyscountrygarden.com » Flowering Annuals « Californian Poppies | Foxgloves »

 Campion - Silene

-I refuse to write much about this weed which looks oh so pretty in a close up photograph.
+The weedy Campion (Silene) with its pretty flowers looks oh so pretty in a close up photograph.
 Mind you, I have to admit to having planted it.
+But is it desirable, or simply a pest?

 This plant is useful for filling dry spaces under the old fruit trees.